 For example, mole, a traditional sauce, is home to Oaxaca (or Puebla who’s really to know) and is served throughout all of the restaurants.
 Moles, or Mexican sauce.
 Or maybe try the tlayudas which are a cornerstone of Oaxacan street food!

 With restaurants to suit all budgets, you won’t starve in Oaxaca and you may even go home a few pounds heavier.

 Bonus: Looking where to go in Mexico for mezcal?
 Most mezcal is made in Oaxaca, so if you want great food and drink then Oaxaca may just be the city for you!

 Traveling to Mexico City is a must for anyone traveling to Mexico.
 This sprawling metropolis is home to some of the best food in all of the world.
 From the street vendors selling out of this world tacos al pastor, pork grilled kebab style and served with grilled pineapple on top, to the #10 best restaurant in the world, Pujol, there is something for all walks of life.
 Combined with a lively arts and culture scene and steeped in history, a trip to Mexico City will sure to be a memorable one.

-If you are looking for more great tips on where to eat check out our Driving in Mexico and Other Overlanding Tips for Traveling Mexico City!
+If you are looking for more great tips on where to eat check out our How To Navigate Driving in Mexico City Plus More Van Life Mexico City Tips!